emanuelmoraes-dev/echo-frame/README.md

 # echo-frame-engine

-**Echo Frame** is a modular text based engine for actor and event-based games and simulations, focused on being lightweight, extensible, and easy to integrate with different platforms such as WebAssembly (WASM) and pure Rust applications.
+**Echo Frame** is a modular text based engine for actor and event-based games and simulations, focused on being lightweight, extensible, and easy to integrate with different platforms such as WebAssembly (WASM) and pure Rust applications and C FFI.

 ## build